harleydutton/Tabula-Rasa/tabula-rasa.md

 A couple of initial questions players usually have when they are making characters in a new setting are "Is there magic?" and "What is the technological level?" and for this reason the answers to these questions should be on the setting.
 They are commonly asked, important, and usually easy to answer.
 If there is any fictitious magic in the setting it should be described here.

 ## Store
 First off *the* store doesn't really exist after character creation.
 Characters will have to go stores in the story to purchase things listed on *the* store.
 Going to *a* store within the story rather than *the* store will drastically affect what is available for sale and maybe even what it is legal to trade.
 This is all subject to DTMS checks and storyteller approval after character creation.
 Anyway, *the* store is set up as a series of priced columns.
 The flavor section describes the purchasing power of various pieces of flavor-money, also known as AUTs.
-The columns should be "Trivial", "Minor", "Major", and "unreachable/Unreachable?".
-Trivial purchases are effectively free, minor purchases are worth one CP, major purchases need to be roleplayed for or a deal needs to be struck, and unreachable purchases are typically too expensive to ever purchase.
-Unreachable purchases may become available through roleplaying.
+The columns should be "Trivial", "Minor", "Major", and "impossible".
+Trivial purchases are effectively free, minor purchases are worth one CP, major purchases need to be roleplayed for or a deal needs to be struck, and impossible purchases are typically too expensive to ever purchase.
+Impossible purchases may become available through roleplaying.
 The columns of the store should all have things characters can purchase in/under them.
 <!-- everything below from the storyteller section on store/money-->
 Money in Tabula is handled with things called AUCs.
 An AUC is an arbitrary unit of currency.
 In this game an AUC might be 1000 spacebucks or $10 or an ounce of gold.
 The point is that it is money.
 The way Tabula organizes money is so that you don't have to do much bookkeeping with your money.
 Groupings of AUCs form different levels of purchasing power.
 One AUC is one minor purchase.
 Three AUCs are a major purchase.
 There are 4 tiers of purchasing power.
-The first is trivial, then minor, major, and unreachable.
+The first is trivial, then minor, major, and impossible.
 To ground this in the real human world trivial purchases are things like food, beer, candy, ammo, clothes, or entertainment.
 A minor purchase would be things that cost more like guns, cars, specialized tools, computers, or medicine.
 Major purchases would be things like houses, companies, famous art, fancy cars, or a college education.
-A unreachable purchase is one that you simply cannot buy right now because it is either far to expensive or it is unavailable.
+A impossible purchase is one that you simply cannot buy right now because it is either far to expensive or it is unavailable.
-I think to actually make the store on the setting it should be the four columns with various goods underneath them. (columns are trivial, minor, major, and unreachable)
+I think to actually make the store on the setting it should be the four columns with various goods underneath them. (columns are trivial, minor, major, and impossible)

 ## Tone
 It is typically a good idea to set expectations for the tone of the story such that people have the same expectations for the game and those expectations are met.
 It can ruin a scary horror campaign to have a bunch of goofy shit happening all the time.
 It can ruin a serious campaign to have a character named reginald fuck-hammer.
 Siilarly it can ruin a goofy space-romp to have a character with a depressing or sinister history.